Jepoyfeb/google-cybersecurity-portfolio/01-foundations-of-cybersecurity/02-threat-evolution-notes.md

       * **Physical social engineering:** A threat actor impersonates an employee, customer, or vendor to obtain                     unauthorized access to a physical location.
 * **Malware:** Software specifically designed to disrupt, damage, or gain unauthorized access to a computer system.
     * **Some of the most common types of malware attacks today include:**
       * **Viruses:** Malicious code written to interfere with computer operations and cause damage to data and software.
 A  virus needs to be initiated by a user (i.e., a threat actor), who transmits the virus via a malicious attachment or file download.
 When someone opens the malicious attachment or download, the virus hides itself in other files in the now-infected system.
 When the infected files are opened, it allows the virus to insert its own code to damage   and/or destroy data in the system.
       * **Worms:** Malware that can duplicate and spread itself across systems on its own.
 In contrast to a virus, a worm               does not need to be downloaded by a user.
 Instead, it self-replicates and spreads from an already infected computer           to other devices on the same network.
       * **Ransomware:** A malicious attack where threat actors encrypt an organization's data and demand payment to restore             access.
       * **Spyware:** Malware that’s used to gather and sell information without consent.
 Spyware can be used to access                  devices.
 This allows threat actors to collect personal data, such as private emails, texts, voice and image                   recordings, and locations.
 * **Vulnerability:** A weakness in an asset, system, or process that can be exploited by a threat actor.
 * **Phishing:** The use of digital communications to trick people into revealing sensitive  data or deploying malicious software.
+      * **Some of the most common types of phishing attacks today include:**
+        * **Business Email Compromise (BEC):** A threat actor sends an email message that seems to be from a known source to make a seemingly legitimate request for          information, to obtain a financial advantage.
+        * **Spear phishing:** A malicious email attack that targets a specific user or group of users.
+The email seems to originate from a trusted source.
+        * **Whaling:** A form of spear phishing.
+Threat actors target company executives to gain access to sensitive data.
+        * **Vishing:** The exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source.
+        * **Smishing:** The use of text messages to trick users into obtaining sensitive information or to impersonate a known source.